-- 1/3 cup dry red wine, OR use more stock
+- ½ cup dry red wine OR use more broth

-- 1 teaspoon maple syrup OR brown sugar
+- 1 teaspoon maple syrup OR hone OR sugar

 For the vegetables:

-- Brown the meat: Set the instant pot to sauté.
-Heat the oil in it.
-Add the beef cubes and stir.
-Sprinkle the flour over the meat and stir well.
-Cook until the beef is browned on all sides.
-If the instant pot gets too hot, adjust the heat to medium.
+- Brown the meat: Set instant pot to sauté and heat oil in it.
+Add beef, season with salt and pepper and stir.
+Sprinkle flour over the meat and stir well.
+Cook until browned.

-- Cook: Add the potatoes, carrots, celery and mushrooms to the instant pot.
+- Cook: Add browned meat, potatoes, carrots, celery and mushrooms to the instant pot.
 Stir very well.
-Close the lid on the Instant Pot and set the steam valve to "sealing".
-Press the "meat/stew" button.
+Close lid on the Instant Pot and set steam valve to "sealing".
+Press "meat/stew" button.
 Once cooking time is up, allow a natural pressure release (just leave the instant pot alone until it's safe to open).

-- Finish: Once the pressure has released, open the instant pot.
+- Finish: Once pressure has released, release lid.
 Stir well and check for seasoning and consistency.
-Set the Instant Pot to sauté and add the peas.
+Set Instant Pot to sauté and add peas.
 Bring to a boil and simmer for 5 minutes.
-If the gravy is too thin for your liking, add a slurry of 1-2 teaspoons cornstarch and 1 tablespoon water.
-Stir well and simmer until thickened.
+Thicken with a slurry of 1-2 tablespoons cornstarch and 2-3 tablespoons water, if desired.